- šøPetal and Pixel Studio

 Enter AI.

-The ultimate lab assistant that never sleeps, never spills coffee on its research, and can analyse more data before breakfast than we can in a decade.
+The ultimate lab assistant that never sleeps, never spills coffee on its research, and can analyze more data before breakfast than we can in a decade.

-Weāre diving deep (but not too sciency, promise!) into how artificial intelligence is revolutionising the way we understand and protect our wild, wonderful, slightly chaotic planet.
+Weāre diving deep (but not too science, promise!) into how artificial intelligence is revolutionizing the way we understand and protect our wild, wonderful, slightly chaotic planet.

 So⦠What Is AI Actually Doing in Environmental Science?